nCine/nCine-site/cmake-options.md

   This option enables the integration with the GLEW library and cannot be turned off on Windows.

+- `NCINE_WITH_ANGLE`

+  This option enables the support for Google [ANGLE](http://angleproject.org) libraries on Windows.
+  It will work only when compiling with MSVC and when libraries are found inside the `EXTERNAL_MSVC_DIR` directory.

 - `NCINE_WITH_PNG`

   This option enables the integration with the zlib and libpng libraries to allow PNG images loading.